ZJZheng/Mathematics/README.md

         ```
         pip install pyinstaller
         ```
-  3. In command prompt (Windows) under the same directory, type: <br />
+  3. In command prompt (Windows) under the directory of 'Mathematics.py', type: <br />
         ```
         pyinstaller Mathematics.py
         ```
-  4. Open your new program "Mathematics.exe" inside the "dist" folder.
+  4. After generation, open your new program "Mathematics.exe" inside the "dist" folder.
 You can create a shortcut of it, so you can access the program easily in the future. <br />